Jernej Mravlje Home Page

 I am a researcher working in theoretical solid state physics.
 I am interested in electronic correlations in mesoscopic and bulk systems.
 The term electronic correlations stands for effects of strong Coulomb interaction, that for instance characterizes transition-metal oxides, such as high-temperature superconductors, cuprates.
 Currently, most of my research is devoted to the problem of electronic correlations in a realistic multi-orbital setting.
 The material families I am working on are ruthenate, technetium, and nickelate perovskites.
 The research in this subject that bridges the theoretical physics and the material science proceeds via many quite different layers.
 It starts from the description of the crystal structure and the atomic physics of the material constituents but is ultimately interested in low-energy properties that are described within a field theory.
 In the large dimensionality limit, the bulk correlated problem translates to a self-consistent quantum impurity problem (DMFT, dynamical mean field theory).
 This enables numerical analysis of correlated material via the combination of ab initio density functional methods (DFT) with DMFT.
 I am interested also in the effects of electronic correlation on the meso(nano)-scale, as revealed in measurements of transport through nanostructures or by probing the magnetic ad-atoms on surfaces by a scanning tunneling microscope.
 List of publications (google scholar)

-Postdoc position on the subject of electronic correlations and transport.
+PhD position on the subject of transport in correlated materials.
 Write me!

 Research highlights